SteadyCadence/cadasta-docs/en/09-XLSForms.md

 ## Parts of a Cadasta Form {#parts}

 Each Cadasta form follows a similar structure.
-Here, we're looking at the [One-to-Many Form](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_party_standard_cadasta_questionnaire.xlsx).
+Here, we are looking at the [One-Location-to-Many-Parties Form](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_party_standard_cadasta_questionnaire.xlsx).

 ### Form Tabs

 There are 3 tabs.

-* **Survey** shows all of the survey questions you’re asking.
+* **Survey** shows all of the survey questions.
-* **Choices** lists all of the choices that appear in multiple choice questions or drop-down menus.
+* **Choices** lists all of the choices that appear in single or multiple choice questions (radio or checkboxes).
-* And finally, **Settings** has some basic information about the form and its default language.
+* And finally, **Settings** has the required form name and language information.

 ### Survey Tab {#survey-tab}

 > Section notes:
-* Indicate required and nonrequired fees.
+* Indicate required and nonrequired fees. {fields?}

 > [add image]

-The Survey Tab shows all of the survey questions you're asking.
+The Survey Tab shows all of the survey questions.
 This section outlines everything you need to know about this important tab.

 #### Sections & Color Coding

 In Cadasta’s structure, the questions are divided into four parts, each with its own color coding:

-* **Mandatory Fields**, which house some of the required meta information as well as geographic data collection options.
-These fields cannot be modified.
+* **Mandatory Fields (Grey)**: required metadata from the phone, geographical information (all records in Cadasta must have a coordinate),and general location/party/relationship information.
+These fields cannot be modified (and must be answered).
-* **Location Information**, for collecting basic information such as how the land is used or whether there has been recent flooding.
+* **Location Information (Blue)**: for collecting basic information such as how the land is used or whether there has been recent flooding.
-* **Party Information**, for information about people using the location.
+* **Party Information (Green)**: for information about people using the location, like age, occupation, or .
-* **Relationship information**, describing the kind relationship (or tenure) between the land and the people who use it.
+* **Relationship information (Orange)**: describing the relationship (or tenure) between the land and the people who use it.

 > link to Project Resources